Walking Holidays in Northern England

 A string of dramatic castles along the coast punctuate your walk.

 The Pennine Way is Britain’s oldest and perhaps most iconic National Trail.
-Every long-distance walker will no doubt at some stage in their lives have this famous route in their sights.
+Every long-distance walker will, at some stage in their lives, no doubt have this famous route in their sights.
 Stretching some 265 miles along the backbone of England and into the Scottish Borders, the Pennine Way passes through three national parks and a vast Area of Outstanding Natural Beauty as it takes you on a tour of some of the most scenic upland landscapes in the country.

 Delightful though they are, don’t think for a moment that the Pennine Way is all heather-clad moorland and the cry of the curlew.
 These lands are rich with cultural and historical significance, shaped by centuries of human activity.
 Expect to see prehistoric monuments, Roman forts, and medieval packhorse routes.
 Take time to connect with the stories of those who have traversed these lands throughout history.

 Completing the Pennine Way is both an amazing achievement and an unforgettable experience.
-Perhaps you are a seasoned long-distance walker looking to fulfil a long held ambition, or maybe a nature lover hoping to witness the ever-changing untamed beauty of the countryside?
-Whatever the reason, the Pennine Way is sure to leave an indelible mark on all those who venture along its path.
+Perhaps you are a seasoned long-distance walker looking to fulfil a long-held ambition, or maybe a nature lover, hoping to witness the ever-changing, untamed beauty of the countryside?
+Whatever your reason, the Pennine Way is sure to leave an indelible mark on all those who venture along its path.

 Length